farohan/register-form/README.md

 # register-form
 One of my first and best HTML forms.
+I used Milligram (a "minimalist CSS framework") for all the styling.